teamosis/gethugothemes-documentation/content/contentblocks/installation.md

     ![copy-to-themes](../images/copy-theme.png)

-3. Copy all files from the `exampleSite` folder into the project directory ( `my-project/` ).
+3. Copy all files from the `THEMEPATH/exampleSite` folder into the project directory ( `my-project/` ).
 It will overwrites existing files and folders.
 You can delete the `exampleSite` folder afterward.

     ![copy-examplesite](../images/copy-examplesite.png)